rhysmoggs/boutique_ado_v1/README.md

 `pip3 freeze > requirements.txt`

-create a file named "Procfile" (outside of all the apps. so, create it where requirements.txt, gitignore etc are) and add this to it:
+create a file named "Procfile" (outside of all the apps. so, create it where requirements.txt, gitignore etc are) and add this to it, making sure you use your gitpod repo name:
+`web: gunicorn your_gipod_repo_name.wsgi:application` (no empty space below) so:
 `web: gunicorn boutique_ado.wsgi:application` (no empty space below)

 in CLI `heroku login -i`, and log in with heroku info